 Before you store the wings, make sure they are cooled completely.
 Place in an airtight container and store refrigerated for up to 3 days.
 Freeze for up to 3 months.

-To reheat in oven: let the refrigerated wings come to room temp for 10-15 minutes.
-Place in a single layer without overcrowding.
+To reheat in the oven: let the refrigerated wings come to room temp for 10-15 minutes.
+Place the wings in a single layer without overcrowding.
 Spraying them with cooking spray is optional.
 Reheat in a preheated 375° F for 8-12 minutes, depending on the size of the wings.
 If reheating from frozen, increase the cooking time to 15-20 minutes.

 To reheat in the air fryer: let the refrigerated wings come to room temp for 10-15 minutes.
-Place in a single layer without overcrowding.
+Place the wings in a single layer without overcrowding.
 Spraying them with cooking spray is optional.
 Cook at 375°F for approximately 5-6 minutes for previously refrigerated, or about 10 minutes from frozen.

 Microwave: is not recommended, because the skin will not crispy up properly.

-The reheat time provided is an approximation for average size flats and drumettes.
+The reheat time provided is an approximation for average-size flats and drumettes.
 Smaller ones may require less cook time and larger ones may require more cook time.
-The best way to determine doneness is to use an instant read thermometer.
+The best way to determine doneness is to use an instant-read thermometer.
 Properly reheated chicken wings should have in internal temp of 165° F.

-Recommended supply:
+Recommended supplies:

 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

-• Baking sheetfor baking the wings on if you choose to bake.
+- Baking sheet—for baking the wings on if you choose to bake.
 If frying, this also comes with a cooling rack to use to allow the fried wings drain.

-• A skillet or dutch oven for frying—the dutch oven’s high sides help to contain the splashing.
+- A skillet or dutch oven for frying—the dutch oven’s high sides help to contain the splashing.

-• Air fryer—if you want to air fry, this DualZone 8 quart capacity has 2 baskets that can fry independently.
+- Air fryer—if you want to air fry, this DualZone 8 quart capacity has 2 baskets that can fry independently.
 This air fryer also air broils, roasts, bakes, reheats, and dehydrates.

-• Splatter screen—to help contain grease splash.
+- Splatter screen—to help contain grease splash.
 I find this to be a very useful tool when deep frying.

-• Kitchen tongs—this is stainless steel with silicone tips.
+- Kitchen tongs—this is stainless steel with silicone tips.
 It is heat resistant up to 600° F.

-• Instant read meat thermometer—for taking the temp of the oil and internal temperature of the wings.
+- Instant read meat thermometer—for taking the temp of the oil and internal temperature of the wings.
 The probe reads within 2-3 seconds.
 This thermometer is waterproof.

 YOU MIGHT ALSO LIKE THESE RECIPES